-I was recently asked to give an update on how I have been teaching novels.
-All of my original posts on teaching the novel Brandon Brown Quiere un Perro were written as I was teaching the book for the first time, which was my first TPRS novel EVER.
 Last year my Spanish 2 started the year reading Brandon Brown, after their first year was based on Avancemos 1.
-I realized how much storytelling vocab they were missing out on, when many of the high-frequency words such as ve and va, were unknown to many students.
-Also, last year Spanish 1 read it 2nd quarter.
-You can purchase the novel and teacher’s guide from TPRS Publishing.
+I realized how much storytelling vocabulary they were missing out on, when many of the high-frequency words such as ve and va, were unknown to many students.

 All Teaching Brandon Brown Quiere un Perro Posts